prosopopoeia/FinTrackFull/README.md

+Note: this is orignally from a school project.
+Using Javascript to avoid reloading pages is pretty nice, but definitely presents design problems.
+Some day, I may feel ambitious enough to refactor this whole mess, but for now I am just having fun.

 FinTrack v1.0 (FT1)

 One of the big incentives to take this course and learn Django and Javascript is to harness the power and flexibility of full stack programming.